ThisKarolGajda/GameOn/README.md

 # GameOn

 ## Overview

 GameOn Server Middleware is a comprehensive solution designed to connect Minecraft servers with a mobile application, providing a seamless experience for players and server owners.
-This part focuses on communication between game servers and the GameOn mobile app, allowing for features such as player statistics, economy management, and server promotion.
+This part focuses on communication between game servers and the GameOn mobile app, allowing for features such as playerImpl statistics, economy management, and server promotion.

 ## Table of Contents

 - [Architecture](#architecture)
 - [API Documentation](#api-documentation)
 - [Contributing](#contributing)